Did you know that resin 3D printers were the first type of 3D printers invented?

 - What is a Resin 3D Printer?

 - What’s the Difference Between LCD, DPL, and SLA?

 - How to Pick the Best Resin 3D Printer

-Budget Resin 3D Printers: Under $500
+Budget Resin 3D Printers: 2020 Reviews

 We’ve broken down the 3d printers into three categories.
 Options under $500, between $500 and $1,500, and over $1,500.
 We’ll start with those under $500.
 Keep in mind that these budget printers will lack the accuracy, build volume, and sophistication of the higher-priced printers.
 These are options that are great for DIY-ers, hobbyists, and people starting out with resin printing.

 The Anycubic Photon was one of the first resin printers that made it big.
 It used to be the go-to when it came to resin printers.
 You’ll actually see a lot of printers that look and act just like the original Photon on the market.

 This leads to the first big point; there’s a huge community behind this printer.
 If you have any problems, questions, or issues, there are countless resources to help you.
 There are a couple of different models of the Photon that might interest you.
 Let’s take a quick look at how they compare.

 Photon vs. Photon Zero